TheJumpCloud/jcapi-java/jcapiv2/docs/PoliciesApi.md

 <a name="policyresultsList_0"></a>
 # **policyresultsList_0**
-> List&lt;PolicyResult&gt; policyresultsList_0(policyId, contentType, accept, fields, filter, limit, skip, sort, aggregate)
+> List&lt;PolicyResult&gt; policyresultsList_0(policyId, contentType, accept, fields, filter, limit, skip, sort, aggregate, xOrgId)

 Lists all the policy results of a policy.